 - In a pan, over medium heat, add half the amount of olive oil.
-Sauté the shrimp until they for about 1 minute on each side.
+Sauté the shrimp for about 1 minute on each side.
 If you have removed the shell then sauté for 30 seconds on each side.

 - Remove the shrimps from the pan and set aside.